Stung by pandemic and JBS cyberattack, U.S. ranchers build new beef plants

-A cyberattack against the U.S. unit of Brazilian meatpacking giant JBS SA (JBSS3.SA) that idled nearly a quarter of America's beef production earlier this month again highlighted vulnerabilities in the country's meat supply chain and caused more headaches for farmers. read more
+A cyberattack against the U.S. unit of Brazilian meatpacking giant JBS SA that idled nearly a quarter of America’s beef production earlier this month again highlighted vulnerabilities in the country’s meat supply chain and caused more headaches for farmers.

 Ranchers, as well as the U.S. Agriculture Department (USDA), say the sector is too consolidated and therefore reliant on a handful of large processors and their industrial meatpacking plants.

-Four industry behemoths - JBS USA, Tyson Foods Inc (TSN.N), Cargill Inc (CARG.UL) and National Beef Packing Company (NBEEF.UL) - slaughter 85% of grain-fattened cattle carved into steaks, ribs and roasts for consumers. read more
+Four industry behemoths - JBS USA, Tyson Foods Inc, Cargill Inc and National Beef Packing Company - slaughter 85% of grain-fattened cattle carved into steaks, ribs and roasts for consumers.

 Smaller startup meat plants are aiming to provide local ranchers with more places to slaughter cattle, particularly those raised to produce higher-quality beef.
 They say adding plants can ensure some meat production continues if large facilities close.